 7.11 Urgent Cases.
-There may be cases of significant AML/CFT events occurring or internal reports being generated whilst gambling is taking place or bets or transfers are pending, and consent or advice is being sought to continue the transactions.
+There may be cases of significant ML/TF/PF events occurring or internal reports being generated whilst gambling is taking place or bets or transfers are pending, and consent or advice is being sought to continue the transactions.
 In these circumstances the MLRO should consider whether to allow the gambling to continue or intervene pending any advice on the SAR, or in exceptional circumstances, provide an oral report to GFIU/Gambling Division.

 As any winnings or losses may be frozen for an indeterminate period, unless highly unusual and excessive gambling is taking place it will not, normally, be necessary to suspend the gambling.
 It will, however, be for the relevant manager or MLRO to apply experience and judgement in these circumstances with a view to ensuring that the Licence Holder does not become liable to a money laundering offence by preventing the escalation of the situation.
 This will allow the Licence Holder to avoid knowingly facilitating or permitting possible ML/TF either through the movements of illegitimate funds into the gambling process or the movement of potentially laundered or terrorist funds out of the Licence Holder's control.
 Such a decision process should be formally recorded.

-7.12 Tipping off.
-Where any suspicious activity report is made internally, or to the GFIU and the Gambling Commissioner, this should not be disclosed to any third party where disclosure might reveal that the report has been made and jeopardise any ensuing investigation.
-This does not prevent a Licence Holder from declining to allow any further gambling to take place in a way that does not obviously alert the individual to the initiation of the report, as opposed to indicating that general security measures have been initiated etc. Where a Licence Holder reasonably believes that performing or completing the CDD process will result in tipping off the customer, then they should submit a SAR and explain why they have been unable to complete CDD.
-In cases of concern the Licence Holder may choose to liaise directly with the GFIU and/or refer the customer to the Gambling Commissioner's office so that the case can be supported.

-7.13 Consolidated Fraud list.
-4MLD (A.33(1)(a) and the preamble paragraph 37) require obliged entities, and, where applicable, their directors and employees to cooperate fully and to report all events to the FIU where there is knowledge or suspicion that funds "are the proceeds of criminality" or terrorist financing "regardless of the amount".
-This is an onerous and impractical requirement with regard to suspected card fraud, chargebacks and chipdumping activities that has to be balanced against the more general 'risk based approach'.
-Therefore, the Gambling Commissioner requires that AML events below E2000 are reported on the CFR (Annex B) unless the circumstances warrant a SAR, but all CFT events are reported without delay to GFIU.
-GFIU has agreed to this approach.
+- Tipping off.
+Where any suspicious activity report is made internally, or to the GFIU, this should not be disclosed to any third party where disclosure might reveal that the report has been made and jeopardise any ensuing investigation.
+This does not prevent a Licence Holder from declining to allow any further gambling to take place in a way that does not obviously alert the individual to the initiation of the report, as opposed to indicating that general security measures have been initiated etc. Where, during the course of applying CDD measures, a Licence Holder knows, suspects, or has reasonable grounds to suspect that the individual in question is engaged in, or attempting, any acts involving ML/TF/PF, and that performing or completing the CDD process will result in tipping off the customer, then they should cease to apply CDD measures, submit a SAR and explain why they have been unable to complete CDD (S.11(5A) POCA).
+In cases of concern the Licence Holder may choose to liaise directly with the GFIU and/or refer the customer to the Gambling Commissioner's office so that the case can be supported. - 7.13 Consolidated Fraud Report.
+POCA and this Code require all Licence Holders, and, where applicable, their directors and employees to cooperate fully and to report all events to the GFIU where there is knowledge or suspicion that funds "are the proceeds of criminality" or terrorist financing "regardless of the amount".
+In respect of other matters such as suspected card fraud, chargebacks and chip-dumping activities these may be reported to the Gambling Commissioner by way of the Consolidated Fraud Report.